 A person can develop:

-Radiation cystitis: Symptoms include a need to urinate more often, a burning sensation when urinating, and blood in the urine.
+- radiation cystitis.
+The symptoms include a need to urinate more often, a burning sensation when urinating, and blood in the urine.

 Bladder problems may improve after treatment, but they may not go away completely.